Great for: Families, History,

 If for some reason you want to head further afield, Stoneleigh Abbey, with its famous Jane Austen connections and marvellous landscaped grounds is just a short drive away as is Baddesley Clinton, a 500 year old property in the heart of the Forest of Arden.

 Whatever you choose make sure to head back to Kenilworth for a historic evening.
-You could take dinner at Ego or Zizzi, both housed in the former coaching inn “The Kings Arms” where Sir Walter Scott stayed whilst researching the novel “Kenilworth”.
-After dinner you could polish off a historic day with drinks at Pomeroy’s (housed in the façade of Kenilworth’s original 19th century train station) or catch a show at the Priory Theatre, housed in a converted Chapel from 1816 and overlooking Abbey Fields.
+You could take dinner at Ego, Zizzi or The Almanack, the first housed in the former coaching inn “The Kings Arms” where Sir Walter Scott stayed whilst researching the novel “Kenilworth”.
+After dinner you could polish off a historic day with drinks at Pomeroy’s (housed in the façade of Kenilworth’s original 19th century train station) or catch a show at the Talisman or Priory Theatre, the latter housed in a converted Chapel from 1816 and overlooking Abbey Fields.